splynx/docs/files/en/miscellaneous/console_commands/console_commands.md

 ## Splynx incremental remote backup system

-We provide support incremental backup system on our systems.
-Please send ticket with subject: backup configuration and information: Company name, Splynx Public IP address (with access to ssh) (may can be on different from 22 port) and we configure automation backup every 4 hours for your full system. (we store around 1 month of every 4 hours backups of full your Splynx information)
+We provide incremental backups system on our systems.
+Please send us a ticket with the subject containing: backup configuration and information: Company name, Splynx Public IP address (with access to ssh) (may can be on different from 22 port) and we will configure automation of backups for every 4 hours for your full system. (we store around 1 month of every 4 hours backups of full your Splynx information)

 ## Configuration of own incremental backup system
-all action make from root users, so don't forget to make sudo su - on ubuntu, or just su on debian
+all action are to be executed as root users, so don't forget to enter sudo su - on ubuntu, or just su on debian

 **Generation of SSH keys**
-To generate a public and private key run this command on your backup server:
+To generate a public and private key run the following command on your backup server:

 ```
 ssh-keygen -t rsa